 The protest, entitled “Don’t Dance With Apartheid,” was organized by Massachusetts Against Hewlett-Packard, which supports the international Boycott, Divestment and Sanctions movement.
 The BDS movement seeks to hold Israel accountable for its occupation of Palestine and other violations of international law.
 Tala Berro, an organizer with MAHP, explained the significance of boycotting a seemingly benign cultural event, “The Batsheva Dance Company is funded by the Israeli government, and they are a brand ambassador for Israel.
 That means they tour the world in order to promote an image of Israel as really progressive, really into the arts and really LGBTQ friendly.
 In reality, this is all done in order to mask their ethnic cleansing and occupation of Palestine.
 This all part of a larger ‘Brand Israel’ campaign that was started by the Israeli government in 2006.”

 As the picket line circled the entrance to the Shubert Theater, some demonstrators distributed informational pamphlets to passersby and attendees of the dance performance.
 The picketers engaged in their own cultural performance; singing and chanting slogans such as “While we dance to liberate, Batsheva dances for a racist state!”
 Between the chants, several speakers addressed the crowd.
-“I’m up for dancing as much as anybody else, I love music,” said Willie Burnley Jr., “but there’s no dance in the world, and there’s no flag big enough to clean the blood of colonized people.
+“I’m up for dancing as much as anybody else, I love music,” one organizer said, “but there’s no dance in the world, and there’s no flag big enough to clean the blood of colonized people.
 To wash away the pain of the millions of Palestinians who are living under brutal martial law.
 Who are living in exile around the world.
 More than seven million people forced away from their homes.
 Forced to never be able to return under this racist apartheid regime.”

 A number of speakers identified the close collaboration between the U.S. and Israeli governments to explain the need for U.S. residents to participate in the BDS movement.
 Speakers drew particular attention to the over $3 billion of aid that the U.S. provides Israel each year.